rickballard/CoCivium/docs/vision/CoCivium_Vision.md

 - Interoperable, plain-file records (hashable when needed).

 ## 5) From Internet to real-world governance

-- Friendly jurisdictions: co-ops/associations; publish charters & obligations.
+• Friendly jurisdictions: partner through co-ops or associations.
+Publish charters and obligations.
-- Unfriendly: *protocol, not organization*; diaspora chapters; conservative compliance.
+• When laws are hostile: operate as a protocol rather than a centralized organization.
+Local chapters run as independent entities that follow local law with a conservative posture on compliance.
-- Portability across hosts (forums, repos, DAOs, municipalities).
+• Portability: work travels across forums, repos, DAOs, and municipalities.
 ## 6) Ethics (guardrails)
 - Dignity-first; consent & revocability; least coercion that protects safety/rights.
 - Open evidence; proportional remedies; protect dissent & skeptical safety.